Hunter (1984 American TV series): Vehicles

 During the first two seasons, McCall drove a garnet red and silver 1984 Dodge Daytona Turbo Z. Then starting with season three and on through season five, McCall drove a bright red 1987 Daytona Shelby Z (Sometimes though, a "Turbo Z" badge on this Daytona is also clearly visible).
 During the sixth season - her final season, she drove a gold-colored 1990 Dodge Dynasty.
 (An episode during the fourth or fifth season showed the outside of what was supposedly McCall's house and a yellow 1987 Ford Mustang was out front.
 However, McCall is only shown driving it once and then it was never shown again.)

 Both Officer Joanne Molenski and Sgt.
 Chris Novak, during the last season, drove a tan/beige 1991 LTD Crown Victoria.

 Captain Charles "Charlie" Devane drove a brand new light blue metallic 1988 Ford LTD Crown Victoria hard top sedan starting in season 4.
 This vehicle was subsequently replaced with a light gray 1989 Ford LTD Crown Victoria.
 The 1989 was then replaced in season 7 with a 1990 Ford LTD Crown Victoria hardtop sedan.
 Other undercover officers in season 7 drove one of three 1987 Chevrolet Caprice 9C1 4 door sedans, one in navy blue, one in silver, and one in brown.

 In the first reunion film, The Return of Hunter: Everyone Walks in L.A., Hunter drove a black 1995 Ford Crown Victoria.
 In Hunter: Return to Justice, Hunter drove a black 2002 Ford Crown Victoria P71 Police Interceptor and McCall drove a silver 2002 Mercedes Benz CLK320 convertible.
 In Hunter: Back in Force and the subsequent new series, Hunter drove a black 2003 Ford Crown Victoria P70 [LWB] Long Wheel Base Police Interceptor and McCall occasionally drove a black 2003 Ford Expedition.

-Filming locations

-Culver City, California was a popular filming location for the series.
-The old City Hall Building exterior was often used as an establishing shot to setup action at police headquarters.